PeaceMoreS/My-Portfolio/README.md

 ----------- UNIVERSITIES ------------------

-The universities.java file creates an interactive mock university database using a link list, you can choose to add universities, students, courses and more.
+The universities.java file creates an interactive mock university database using a linkedlist.
+You can choose to add universities, students, courses and much more.
 ________________________________________________